cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 CBOR-based protocols MUST specify how their decoders handle invalid and other unexpected data.
 CBOR-based protocols MAY specify that they treat arbitrary valid data as unexpected.
+Encoders for CBOR-based protocols MUST produce only valid items.
 An encoder can be capable of encoding as many or as few types of values as is required by the protocol in which it is used; a decoder can be capable of understanding as many or as few types of values as is